Eddie Hamilton

 Eddie Hamilton is a British film editor.
 He is a member of the American Cinema Editors.
-He is a frequent collaborator with directors Matthew Vaughn and Christopher McQuarrie.
+He is a frequent collaborator of film directors Matthew Vaughn and Christopher McQuarrie.

-After his collaboration with actor Tom Cruise on the Mission Impossible film series, Cruise recommended to director Joseph Kosinski that Hamilton edit their film Top Gun: Maverick.
-For his work on the film, Hamilton was nominated for numerous year-end awards, including the Academy Award and BAFTA Award.
+After his collaboration with actor Tom Cruise on the Mission Impossible film series, Cruise recommended him to film director Joseph Kosinski that he edit their 2022 film Top Gun: Maverick.
+For his work on the film, he was nominated for numerous year-end awards, including the Academy Award and BAFTA Award.